Tempest 4000

-Tempest 4000 is a shoot 'em up video game developed by Llamasoft and published by Atari, SA.
-It is a modern reimagining of the classic arcade game Tempest, which was released in 1981.
+Tempest 4000 is a shoot 'em up video game developed by Llamasoft and published by Atari, Inc. It is a modern reimagining of the classic arcade game Tempest, which was released in 1981.
 In Tempest 4000, players control a spaceship and navigate through a series of increasingly challenging levels while fighting off waves of enemies.
-Tempest 4000 was released for Playstation 4, Xbox One, Microsoft Windows and Nintendo Switch.
+Tempest 4000 was released for Atari VCS, PlayStation 4, Xbox One, Microsoft Windows and Nintendo Switch.

 The game features colorful, neon-filled graphics and a techno soundtrack that adds to its futuristic and immersive gameplay experience.
-Players can choose from a variety of weapons and power-ups to help them defeat their enemies and progress through the levels.
-Tempest 4000 also includes a multiplayer mode, allowing players to compete against each other online or in local play.

 Gameplay

 Tempest 4000 is a shoot 'em up video game.
 Players take a control of the Claw, a spacecraft that can shoot at enemies and obstructions.
 Levels take place on geometric prisms.
 The goal of the game is to survive each level by eliminating enemies as soon as possible and to achieve high scores for leaderboard positions.
 The game features one hundred levels and three game modes: standard, pure, and endurance.